Supported File Types and Limits

 Maximum file size

-Size limits apply to file types with full text analysis.
-Other file types have no size restriction (they are uploaded directly to Google Drive without passing through Filently's servers).
+These limits never apply to the file types without text analysis.
+Those go straight to Google Drive at any size, without passing through Filently's servers.

 Email forwarding has a separate limit of 25 MB per email (including all attachments) and only supports text-analyzed file types.
 See Email Forwarding for details.